Wildlife Management Areas

 The Self-Clearing Permit consists of two portions: Check In and Check Out.

-- On WMAs where Self-Clearing Permits are required, all persons must obtain a WMA Self-Clearing Permit from a Self-Clearing Permit Station.
-The check-in portion must be completed and put in a permit box before each day’s activity on the day of the activity EXCEPT if hunting from a private camp adjacent to the WMA being hunted or if camping on the WMA, users need only to check in once during any 72 hour period.
+- - All persons must obtain a WMA Self-Clearing Permit from a Self-Clearing Permit Station or check in/out electronically through the LDWF Self-Clearing Permit app/Internet Web portal.
+If checking in through a Self-Clearing Permit Station check-in portion must be completed and put in a permit box before each day’s activity on the day of the activity.
 Users may check in one day in advance of use.

 - Self-Clearing Permits are not required of fishers and boaters who enter a WMA via watercraft from outside the WMA, provided they do not get out of the watercraft and onto WMA property.

-- Self-Clearing Permits are not required for motorists traveling through the WMA provided that the most direct route is taken and no activities or stops take place.
+- Self-Clearing Permits are not required for motorists/boaters traveling through the WMA provided that the most direct route is taken and no activities or stops take place.

 Physically challenged Wheelchair Confined Deer And Waterfowl Hunting Areas

 Special deer and waterfowl hunting areas, blinds and stands identified with LDWF logos, have been established for Physically Challenged Hunter Permit (PCHP) wheelchair confined hunters on WMAs.
 Hunters must obtain PCHP permits and are required to make reservations to use blinds and stands.
-PCHP wheelchair hunting areas are available on Alexander State Forest, Big Colewa Bayou, Buckhorn, Clear Creek, Floy Ward McElroy, Fort Polk-Vernon and Sherburne WMAs.
+PCHP wheelchair hunting areas are available on Alexander State Forest, Bayou Pierre, Big Colewa Bayou, Buckhorn, Clear Creek, Floy Ward McElroy, Fort Johnson - Vernon, Maurepas Swamp, Sherburne and West Bay WMAs.
 Check WMA hunting schedules or call LDWF Field Offices for additional information.

 Special Seasons and Lottery Hunts

-For open, non-lottery youth hunts, only youths 17 or younger may hunt.
-All other seasons are closed EXCEPT physically challenged seasons.
+For open, non-lottery youth hunts, only youths 17 or younger may hunt, EXCEPT on Sandy Hollow WMA Youth Dove Hunt (see specific WMA Schedule for details).
 Youths must be accompanied by one adult 18 years of age or older.
 Youths must possess a hunter safety certification or proof of successful completion of a hunter safety course.
 If the accompanying adult has proof of successful completion of a hunter education course or was born before Sept.
-1, 1969 and has a valid hunting license, this requirement is waived for youths younger than 16 years of age.
+1, 1969 and has a valid hunting license or who is 18 years of age or older and has proof of successful completion of a firearm and hunter education course approved by the department, this requirement is waived for youths.
+Additionally, any youth participating in the hunt shall have in their immediate possession a Youth License.
 Adults may not possess a firearm.
 Youths may possess only one firearm while hunting.
 The supervising adult shall maintain visual and voice contact with the youth at all times.
 EXCEPT properly licensed youths 16-17 years old and youths 12 years old or older who have successfully completed a hunter safety course may hunt without a supervising adult.

 Self-clearing permits are required on all youth hunts that are open, non-lottery hunts.

-Youth lottery hunts are offered on the following WMAs (reference Individual WMA listing for dates): Atchafalaya Delta, Buckhorn, Dewey W. Wills, Floyd Ward McElroy, Point-Aux-Chenes, Richard K. Yancey, and Sherburne WMAs.
-Completed lottery applications must be returned no later than Sept.
-1 for all pre-application lottery deer hunts.
+Youth lottery hunts are offered on the following WMAs (reference Individual WMA listing for dates): Alexander State Forest, Buckhorn, Dewey W. Wills, Floy Ward McElroy, Pointe-Aux-Chenes, Richard K. Yancey, and Sherburne WMAs.
+Online lottery applications must be returned no later than Aug.
+31 for all pre-application lottery deer hunts.

 Select WMAs only.
 Contact the appropriate field office for details.
 Youth squirrel seasons are offered on Bodcau, Boeuf, Clear Creek, Grassy Lake, Little River, Maurepas Swamp, Pearl River, Pomme de Terre, Russell Sage, Sandy Hollow, Sherburne, Spring Bayou and West Bay WMAs on Sept.
 23-24.

-Floy Ward McElroy and Loggy Bayou WMAs will have an open youth dove hunt.
-Loggy Bayou WMA hunt will be the first Saturday of the Mourning Dove Season, and Floy Ward McElroy WMA hunt will be the second weekend (Saturday and Sunday) of the Mourning Dove Season.
+Loggy Bayou WMAs will have an open youth dove hunt the first Saturday of the Mourning Dove Season.
 Sandy Hollow WMA will have a youth dove hunt the first Saturday of the Mourning Dove Season.
 See Sandy Hollow WMA regulations for details.

 Select WMAs only.
 Contact the appropriate field office for details.
-Youth turkey seasons are offered on the following WMAs (reference individual WMA listings for dates): Big Lake and Bodcau.
+Youth turkey seasons are offered on the following WMAs (reference individual WMA listings for dates): Big Lake, Bodcau, J.C.
+Sonny Gilbert and Pearl River.

-Youth lottery hunts will be offered on the following WMAs (reference individual WMA listings for dates and status of hunt as a lottery or open, non-lottery hunt): Clear Creek, Fort Polk-Vernon, Grassy Lake, J.C.
-Sonny Gilbert, Pearl River, Peason Ridge, Pomme de Terre, Richard K. Yancey, Sherburne, Spring Bayou, Tunica Hills, and West Bay.
-Completed lottery applications must be returned no later than Feb.
-9 for all pre-application lottery turkey hunts.
+Youth lottery hunts will be offered on the following WMAs (reference individual WMA listings for dates and status of hunt as a lottery or open, non-lottery hunt): Clear Creek, Fort Johnson - Vernon, Fort Johnson North, Pomme de Terre, Richard K. Yancey, Sandy Hollow, Sherburne, Spring Bayou, Tunica Hills, and West Bay.
+Online lottery applications must be returned no later than Feb.
+8 for all pre-application lottery turkey hunts.

 WMAs with youth lottery hunts are closed to all activities except turkey hunting by authorized youth hunt participants, shooting range use, and fishing on the day(s) of the youth hunt.
 Only one turkey is allowed to be taken during lottery hunts.